hummingbot/hummingbot/documentation/docs/installation/source.md

 The environment has been activated when you see a `(hummingbot)` prefix before your Terminal command prompt:

 !!! note
     Make sure you are on latest conda version.
-You can check by typing "conda --version".
-Next, you might have to type "conda init bash" .
-Replace "bash" with your particular shell.
+You can check by typing `conda --version`.
+In addition, you might have to type `conda init bash` if you see a message saying that your shell is not configured to use `conda activate`.

 !!! note
     Ensure that you have activated the `hummingbot` environment before **compiling** or **running the bot**.